mindfultecorg/engineeringlead.org/README.md

-# Mastering the Art of Engineering Leadership
+# Crafting Code Leaders: A Manual for Aspiring Software Engineering Leads

 Contents of the website https://engineeringlead.org/